tatitati/HTTP_AKKA_project/README.md

 # Todo:

-* token shouldnt have any behaviour, instead it should have the resource
+* How to tag tests? (and filter them in the CLI)

-* token shouldn't be worried about exporting memento to serialize
+* How to assert exception messages?